Moto G (2nd generation): Release and availability

 The phone was unveiled along with the second-generation Moto X, Moto 360, and Moto Hint in India and the U.S. at their respective events in September 2014.
-It has U.S. pricing of US$179.99 with no contract for the 8 GB version.
+It has a U.S. pricing of US$179.99 with no contract for the 8 GB version.
 This phone was launched in India on Flipkart in September 2014.
 Only the 16 GB dual SIM variant of this phone is available in India with the model number XT1068 priced at ₹12,999.

 As of January 2015, a 4G 16 GB variant was made available in Brazil only.
 The 4G chip on this model is not compatible with all countries.
 It has many of the same specifications as the 3G variant, including screen, cameras, dual SIM capability, MicroSD expansion and processor, though it comes standard with Android 5.0.2 "Lollipop", has a larger 2,390mAh battery and a minimum 16 GB of storage (depending on purchase).
 As of March 2015, the LTE variant (XT1072) was available in the UK.

-The LTE variant (XT1079) of the phone is available in India since October 2015; it started at a price of ₹8999.
+The LTE variant (XT1079) of the phone has been available in India since October 2015; it started at a price of ₹8999.

 Hardware

 Specifications

 The phone features a 5-inch HD LCD IPS screen, coated with Gorilla Glass 3, Google Android 4.4.4 KitKat operating system, a Qualcomm Snapdragon 400 quad-core processor clocked at 1.2 GHz, 1 GB of RAM, a "splashproof" coating, curved back, and front-mounted stereo speakers below and above the screen.
 The Moto G can come with 8 or 16 GB of internal storage.
 The user can add an additional 32 GB, or perhaps even more, using a MicroSD card.

 All variants of the phone support 2G and 3G connectivity; the XT1072 and XT1079 models also support 4G/LTE The phone is available in a dual SIM model in selected markets.

 The phone includes a non-removable 2070 mAh battery (2390 mAh for the 4G version), which Motorola touts as providing "all-day" battery life.
-The phone supports Qualcomm Quick Charge 2.0 fast charging, if used with a charger which supports Quick Charge 2.0 or better.
+The phone supports Qualcomm Quick Charge 2.0 fast charging, if used with a charger that supports Quick Charge 2.0 or better.

 The Moto G features an 8-megapixel rear-facing auto-focus camera with flash and a front-facing 2-megapixel camera.
 The device is available in either black or white front colors, and has an interchangeable rear cover with different color options.

 The Moto G shares its design language with the Moto X and Moto E, although there are some key differences between them.
-To cut costs, the Moto G lacks the Moto X's low power coprocessor that would allow active notifications, quick capture, and touchless control.
+To cut costs, the Moto G lacks the Moto X's low-power coprocessor that would allow active notifications, quick capture, and touchless control.
 The Moto G's Lollipop update added Ambient Display, albeit limited to new notifications.